PatMulligan/nostrchat/README.md

 - Give it a description
 - Add some categories (this can be used by clients to search for products)
 - Supply an URL for your product image (you can upload an image but it's recommended that the images are hosted outside of LNbits)
-- A price for the product, in the currency selected for the shop (this will be converted to sats when a customer buys)
+- A price for the product, in the currency selected for the shop (this will be converted to sats when a peer buys)
 - The quantity you have in stock, for the product.
 This will update when orders are made/paid

 On the _Stall_ section you can also see (update or delete) the stall details in _Stall Info_ tab